rust-lang/rust/text/0000-kinds-of-allocators.md

      invariant implies a certain loss of expressiveness over what we already provide today.

- * Should `Kind` ensure an invariant that its associated size is always positive?
+ * Should `Layout` ensure an invariant that its associated size is always positive?

-   * Pro: Removes something that allocators would need to check about input kinds (the backing memory allocators will tend to require that the input sizes are positive).
+   * Pro: Removes something that allocators would need to check about input layouts (the backing memory allocators will tend to require that the input sizes are positive).

-   * Con: Requiring positive size means that zero-sized types do not have an associated `Kind`.
-That's not the end of the world, but it does make the `Kind` API slightly less convenient (e.g. one cannot use `extend` with a zero-sized kind to forcibly inject padding, because zero-sized kinds do not exist).
+   * Con: Requiring positive size means that zero-sized types do not have an associated `Layout`.
+That's not the end of the world, but it does make the `Layout` API slightly less convenient (e.g. one cannot use `extend` with a zero-sized layout to forcibly inject padding, because zero-sized layouts do not exist).

- * Should `Kind::align_to` add padding to the associated size?
+ * Should `Layout::align_to` add padding to the associated size?
 (Probably not; this would make it impossible to express certain kinds of patteerns.)

- * Should the `Kind` methods that might "fail" return `Result` instead of `Option`?
+ * Should the `Layout` methods that might "fail" return `Result` instead of `Option`?

 ## Variations on the `Allocator` API